• Free shipping on all orders

 Conclusion

-The best fish for controlling snail populations are the Khuli loach, goldfish, koi, clown loaches, and cichlids.
-These fish are the most effective at removing eggs, hatchlings, and some adult snails.
-Assassin snails are a good alternative to fish and sometimes do a better job at it than most fish.
-Keep in mind that the fish may take a while to remove snails and the whole population may not be completely gone.
+The best fish for controlling snail populations are the Khuli loach, goldfish, koi, Clown loaches, and cichlids.
+They are the most effective at removing eggs, hatchlings, and some adult snails.
+Assassin snails are a good alternative to fish and sometimes do a better job than most fish.
+Keep in mind that the fish may take a while to remove snails, and the whole population may not be completely gone.

-Ensure each plant or piece of wood you place in the aquarium has been dipped in hydrogen peroxide before being placed in.
-Woods should be soaked in boiling water to remove eggs and any snail hitchhikers.
+Ensure each plant or piece of wood in the aquarium has been dipped in hydrogen peroxide before it’s placed.
+Wood should also be soaked in boiling water to remove eggs and snail hitchhikers.

 Featured Image Credit: Arunee Rodloy, Shutterstock